gabriel-inf/oscars-newtech/doc/source/userdoc/plumbing_doc.rst

 OSCARS applies the above analogy to each circuit request and reservation; obviously replacing the water transferred through the system with network traffic.
 Here, the fixtures are simply the ingress/egress ports where the data enters/exits the network.
 The junctions represent the network devices (Ethernet switches and MPLS routers).
 Note that the ingress/egress ports are found on these devices.
 Lastly, the pipes will connect the junctions.
-OSCARS passes the user request into the :doc:`pce_doc` in the form of a set of Requested Pipes and Requested “Simple” Junctions (which represent a request to establish a circuit from one port on a device to another port on the same device).
+OSCARS passes the user request into the :ref:`pce_doc` in the form of a set of Requested Pipes and Requested “Simple” Junctions (which represent a request to establish a circuit from one port on a device to another port on the same device).
 Note: No fewer than two fixtures may be specified as part of a circuit request.

 .. figure:: ../.static/pipeintro.png
     :scale: 50%